 - Step 1: Create a Master Folder for your “Accounting”, and create Subfolders for every one of the payment methods mentioned above.

 - Step 2: Populate each Subfolder with the Templates you are going to have production use (and everyone should use the SAME template)

 - Step 3: Designate one person (and that could be yourself) to keep these folders up to date like the production depended on it (because often times, it does!)

-We’ll send you a Zip file with all the accounting templates mentioned in this post in Excel and PDF form:
+You can download a Zip file with all the accounting templates mentioned in this post in Excel and PDF form.

 Purchase Orders & Check Requests

 Purchase Orders and Check Requests are a great way to monitor and approve production costs.
 Essentially whenever something has to be paid, a Purchase Order Form would be filled out with all the relevant information (Vendor, Description of goods or service, Price, etc.), approved by the Line Producer, and then sent to the accounting department to process payment.
 This way no checks or transfers can be made without the accounting department first making sure it’s within budget and approving the expense.

 Check Requests are similar to Purchase Orders, except you would use a Check Request when asking for a reimbursement, whereas you would use the Purchase Order Form when requesting a check for the vendor directly.
 A Check Request would still have to be approved, so the employee filling out a Check Request for reimbursement better be sure that those reimbursement costs were approved prior to going out of pocket.

 Often times, on small indie films, there’s no accounting team monitoring a Purchase Order system, and a lot of Petty Cash is being disbursed.
 There are three simple rules to ensure you always have control over your Petty Cash, even if you have $25,000 in PC floating around: